Archive

 The Department has failed to fulfill its own mission statement of protecting our State’s vital natural resources while taking into consideration economic vitality. …

-Simply put, the DEP must “do less with less,” and do it better.
+Simply put, the DEP must “do less with less” and do it better.

 Yes, that was rather simply – or let’s say simplistically – put.

 Aside from mis-stating the mission of DEP (i.e. it is not DEP’s statutory mission to promote or consider “economic vitality“, which is a slogan not found in any environmental law on the books), the Report is grossly out of touch with the people of NJ who want MORE environmental protection, not less (virtually all issue polls say this).
-In concert with Christie’s Executive Orders 1-4 and his nomination of a DEP Commissioner with zero environmental experience or expertise, this represents a truly radical departure from NJ’s bipartisan support for strong environmental and public health protection.

 So why are we not hearing howls of protest from NJ’s environmental community?